 Why are you the person to write about this issue?

 In the subject line of the email, please include the words: “Pitch: Inspired Source.”
 Please send your ideas to email@example.com

 To give both the writers and editorial team enough opportunity to work together, we work a fair bit in advance.
 Pitches accepted in March will be published in May.
 For example, if you submit a pitch on April 1, it will automatically be considered for publication in June and beyond.

 As a small charity, we don’t have a lot of money floating around.
 We are actively pursuing funding to increase our commissioning budget and offer more opportunities for people from marginalised communities to write for us.
 As things stand, we are only able to commission about four pieces a month.

 This means we may end up commissioning your piece for use in a couple of months’ time.
 It also means that, even if we like your idea, we might not always be able to say “yes”.
 Please don’t be offended, resources are limited and we do hope to be able to commission more in the future.

-We will assess the submissions received every week at an editorial meeting, typically made up of Creative Director Sarah Wishart and Editor Dhruva Balram, and we will aim to get back to you within a week to let you know that we’ve received your pitch and next steps.
+We will assess the submissions received every week at an editorial meeting, and we will aim to get back to you within a week to let you know that we’ve received your pitch and next steps.